 Probably not.
 The falling confidence in the Equity Income Fund reflects poor fund performance, rather than wider economic issues.

-Neil Woodford has had a run of bad luck recently, as a major investor in Provident Financial, the AA, Utilitywise, Pruplebricks, Non-Standard Financial and others, all of which have performed poorly in recent years.
+Neil Woodford has had a run of bad luck recently, as a major investor in Provident Financial, the AA, Utilitywise, Purplebricks, Non-Standard Financial and others, all of which have performed poorly in recent years.